nixworks/public/README.md

 ##### Crime in Belgium
 ### [Renaud Hardy, a suspected serial killer from Mechelen, Belgium, confesses to two murders and two attempted murders ahead of his February assizes case in Tongeren. ](/news/2018/01/31/renaud-hardy-a-suspected-serial-killer-from-mechelen-belgium-confesses-to-two-murders-and-two-attempted-murders-ahead-of-his-february-ass.md)
-_Context: Belgium, Crime in Belgium, Mechelen, assizes, Tongeren_
+_Context: Crime in Belgium, assizes, Tongeren, Mechelen, Belgium_

 ##### Cannabis in California
 ### [San Francisco District Attorney George Gascon announces the city will retroactively apply California's new marijuana laws to nearly 5,000 felony convictions, expunging or reducing misdemeanors and felonies dating to 1975. ](/news/2018/01/31/san-francisco-district-attorney-george-gasca3n-announces-the-city-will-retroactively-apply-california-s-new-marijuana-laws-to-nearly-5-000-f.md)